By Sharon Aron Baron

-The City of Tamarac held it’s District 2 Neighborhood Meeting on April 6th at the Tamarac Community Center.
+The City of Tamarac held its District 2 Neighborhood Meeting on April 6th at the Tamarac Community Center.
 District 2 falls under newly appointed Vice Mayor Michelle Gomez, whose district stretches west from the Sawgrass Expressway east to Rock Island Road.

 First to speak was Ray Gagnon, Director of Utilities, who discussed water conservation in our community.
-He said that in February, there was no rainfall and that Lake Okeechobee was down 2 1/2 feet.
+He said that there was no rainfall in February and that Lake Okeechobee was down 2 1/2 feet.
 Currently, Broward County is under permanent water restrictions where lawn watering is only allowed twice a week.
 His department will start sending out warnings for violators and then future citations.

 Gagnon gave residents tips on saving water:

 - Turn off the faucet when brushing teeth or rinsing vegetables